 Prairies have historically been sustained by the disturbance mechanisms of fire and grazing.
 Fires set by lightning or Native Americans would burn for long distances before going out and grazers including bison, elk, and deer would feast on the lush green growth that followed.
 These processes of disturbance kept trees and shrubs from invading the prairie ecosystem where it has dominated the Great Plains landscape for 10,000 years since the last ice age.
 But times have changed.
 Due to a highly fragmented landscape, fires now must be prescribed by people and grazers now are mostly represented by area-restricted cattle.
 Mowers and swathers help simulate both of these activities too.
 The key now is that people must purposefully implement disturbance regimes of fire and/or cutting in order to resist the invasion of woody plants and restore/maintain prairie plant communities dominated by grasses, sedges, and wildflowers.

-The Dyck Arboretum assists prairie landowners in the development of management plans with the aim of conserving prairie habitat and the native wildlife it supports.
+From 2004-2010, Dyck Arboretum assisted South Central Kansas prairie landowners in the development of management plans with the aim of conserving prairie habitat and the native wildlife it supports.
 Whether you own a never-tilled remnant prairie with high species diversity or a less diverse reconstructed prairie that is just getting started, a management plan is helpful in maintaining or restoring the quality of that prairie over time.

-- Conducting a vegetation survey to determine initial habitat quality
+- A vegetation survey to determine initial habitat quality

-- Providing consultation on how to prepare for a prescribed burn
+- Consultation on how to prepare for a prescribed burn

-- Offering advice and possible local resources to assist with grazing
+- Possible local resources to assist with grazing

 - Getting you in contact with tree-clearing contractors